miooo0o/miooo0o/README.md

 ##### Hello, I am Mina Kim
 <small>
-I began my journey as an artist, exploring ways to connect more deeply with my audience.
-Surprisingly, that pursuit led me to programming, where I now find both creativity and precision in writing structured, efficient, and readable code.

-Somewhere between 0s and 1s lies another kind of sublime—just as I once searched for meaning through art, I now discover beauty in logic, structure, and problem-solving.
-I’m eager to keep growing as a developer, combining creativity and precision in everything I do.
+Somewhere between 0s and 1s lies another kind of sublime.
+I am always in love with the same thing—something quietly transcendent, a presence that seems to arise the moment we name it.

+Maybe that’s why, to me, art and code feel like the same thing— except one crashes a little more often

 </small>

 <div align="center">